Oxprenolol

-Oxprenolol (brand names Trasacor, Trasicor, Coretal, Laracor, Slow-Pren, Captol, Corbeton, Slow-Trasicor, Tevacor, Trasitensin, Trasidex) is a non-selective beta blocker with some intrinsic sympathomimetic activity.
-It is used for the treatment of angina pectoris, abnormal heart rhythms and high blood pressure.
+Oxprenolol, sold under the brand name Trasicor among others, is a non-selective beta blocker with some intrinsic sympathomimetic activity.
+It is used for the treatment of angina pectoris, abnormal heart rhythms, and high blood pressure.

-Oxprenolol is a lipophilic beta blocker which passes the blood–brain barrier more easily than water-soluble beta blockers.
-As such, it is associated with a higher incidence of CNS-related side effects than beta blockers with more hydrophilic molecules such as atenolol, sotalol and nadolol.
+Medical uses

+Oxprenolol is used in the treatment of angina pectoris, abnormal heart rhythms, and high blood pressure.

+It has been used to treat anxiety as well.

+Contraindications

 Oxprenolol is a potent beta blocker and should not be administered to asthmatics under any circumstances due to their low beta levels as a result of depletion due to other asthma medication, and because it can cause irreversible, often fatal, airway failure and inflammation.

 Pharmacology

 Pharmacodynamics

 Oxprenolol is a beta blocker.
 In addition, it has been found to act as an antagonist of the serotonin 5-HT1A and 5-HT1B receptors with respective Ki values of 94.2 nM and 642 nM in rat brain tissue.